 If you scored a 700 or higher, you did it!
 You’ve broken the golden threshold and now have a competitive score for any business school program.
 Don’t think about the GMAT anymore.
-Send your scores off and work on your applications.
+Send your scores off and work on the other components of your application.
 Your attention and energy will be better spent on your resume or essay than on trying to make micro improvements to push your score a tad bit higher.
 You are in the top 10% of people taking the test, and any gains that you make at this point will be negligible and hard fought.

 Just because you didn’t break into the coveted 700s doesn’t mean you have to return to your studies and prepare for the GMAT.
 At this point, you should know how you performed compared to students admitted to programs you want to attend.
 If you don’t know, go find out.

 For most schools, information exists on recently accepted students and their performance on the GMAT.
 You should be able to find the average score for accepted students last year or the year prior.
 I would not consider a retake if your score is firmly above the average at the school you are applying to.
 Since there is only a limited amount of time before you submit your application, and since there is more to getting into business school than a GMAT score, your time is better spent improving your applications than studying to retake the GMAT.

 The average GMAT score is 560—50% score above this level and 50% score below this level.
 Below 600 puts you in the lower portion of test takers and will be below most program averages.
 At this level, your score will not stand out, and depending on how low your score is, it might actually disqualify you from some programs, especially a top 50 program.
 For most students, they will need to retake the GMAT.